-These three objectives aim to have two direct outcomes - the Improvement in Customer Wellbeing and Becoming Net Zero Carbon.
+These three objectives aim to have two direct outcomes - the improvement in Customer Wellbeing and becoming Net Zero Carbon.
 The business believes its impacts will also have wider systemic outcomes - raising standards across the whole Social Housing sector and motivating wider investment into the sector.

-The Legal & General Affordable Homes business is in the process of developing a detailed Sustainability Framework with six themes of sustainability, each with detailed objectives which set KPIs and targets for use in driving that change.
+The Legal & General Affordable Homes business has developed a detailed Sustainability Framework for use on projects with six themes of sustainability, each with detailed objectives which sets targets for use in driving that change.
 These themes are: